manu-mannattil/scripts/README.md

         fortune | cowsay | huecat
         man vi | huecat -f | less

+-   [fullfeed](fullfeed) converts partial RSS feeds (i.e., feeds that
+    force you to click and link to read the full post) into full feeds.

 -   PDF manipulation scripts based on [PDFtk][pdftk] and Ghostscript:
     [pdfcompress](pdfcompress) compresses PDF files using Ghostscript;